macho-catt/100-days-of-code/log.md

 **Thoughts:** Today I mostly did html/css to style the projects.
 Since I don't usually write HTML or CSS, I figured I would put a good amount of effort on this part instead of just fulfilling the user stories.
 I finished styling the random quote machine, although I had some trouble setting up the animations keyframe because of one syntax error.
 After I figured that out, I was able to make it work.
 I'm pretty happy on how it looks right now, although I might revisit it in the future.
 I started working on the calculator project, and I mostly worked on the calculator's styling.
 I used flexbox and grid on the projects today, and it's interesting to see the difference between the two.

+### Day 7: May 31, 2021
+#####

+**Today's Progress**: Worked on the calculator project.

+**Thoughts:** I worked on the calculator proejct for a little bit.
+I spent most of the day celebrating the holiday with my family so I couldn't code much.
+Tomorrow is my flight home, so I'll have enough time working on the calculator project (and potentially finishing it).
+I also have more coding exercises to do to fill up time.

 ##  ##  ##  ##  ##  ##  ##
 **Useful Links**